atoprak06/mern-social/README.md

 ##  Client .env
 Client side .env includes one entry, and its `VITE_BASE_URL` which is `http://localhost:3001` in my case, you can specify port however you want.
 Since client side is powered using VITE, you don't need to install 'dotenv' package to use environment variables.

-# Functionality
-With the 'Popularity Social App', you can register as a new user and sign in, you can add new posts, like posts, add friends, remove friends, read feeds currenlty, i will try to add comments section and some other stuff later.